nguyenv119/saferly/README.md

-# ElderlyEmail
+# Saferly

-A new Flutter project.

-## Getting Started

 FlutterFlow projects are built to run on the Flutter _stable_ release.

+## Contributions
+Long Nguyen: Backend, Frontend, Cloud, Crying